Royal Mail

 France

-From 1 March 2026, the French Government are introducing a new small parcel tax (Taxe sur les petits colis/ TPC) for packages sent from outside the EU to France, Monaco, Guadeloupe, Martinique and La Réunion with a value of €150 or below.
+From 1st of March 2026, the French Government is introducing a small parcel tax (Taxe sur les petits colis/ TPC) for packages with a value of €150 or below sent from outside the EU to France, Monaco, Guadeloupe, Martinique and Reunion.
+This small parcel tax is applicable for items destined for France regardless of carrier.

 | Scenario | Who pays the tax? |